apostrophecms/apostrophe-documentation/docs/howtos/facebook.md

-# Facebook open graph tags in Apostrophe
+# Open Graph Tags in Apostrophe

-Facebook open graph tags can improve the way your pages appear when shared on Facebook, provided you use them correctly.
+Open Graph tags can improve the way your pages appear when shared on social media websites, provided you use them correctly.
 The most frequently requested tag is `og:image`, followed by `og:title`, `og:description` and `og:type`.
 Often you can get away with just setting `og:image`.
 We'll look at how to do that.

 However, any URLs you do set must be absolute URLs.

 ## Absolute URLs in Apostrophe

-For reasons unknown to the rest of the Internet, Facebook has never implemented support for parsing relative URLs, even if they start with a `/`.
+For reasons unknown to the rest of the Internet, the Open Graph protocol has never implemented support for parsing relative URLs, even if they start with a `/`.
 They consider it an error.
 Why?
 Who knows.

 You can get absolute URLs just by setting the `baseUrl` option: